jzmack/pingsweeper/README.md

 ## Installation

-This method of installation uses creates a virtual environment, installs requires modules and packges, then clones the git repository.
+This method of installation uses creates a virtual environment, installs required modules and packges, then clones the git repository.

 ### Requirements